 Although the plot is focused on Stephen’s adventures around and within Ryhope, there are broader themes and ideas that reach far beyond its borders.
 In one scene, Stephen Huxley hears a tune played in the woods by a band of ancient hunters and is reminded of a childhood trip to Abbots Bromley, where he once heard the same music, which must have been passed down from ancient times.

-Here, Holdstock gives his narrative a grander sense of scale, is by showing instances of the spiralling, or twisting of time, working on an individual level and reaching well beyond the wood – this is at once a memory personal to Stephen and an echo of something much deeper and older, from the very land itself.
+Here, Holdstock gives his narrative a grander sense of scale by showing instances of a spiralling, or twisting of time, working on an individual level and reaching well beyond the wood – this is at once a memory personal to Stephen and an echo of something much deeper and older, from the very land itself.

 “That mysterious sound had sent thrills down my spine even at that early age, something in the haunting melody speaking to a part of me that still linked with the past.
 Here was something I had known all my life.
 Only I hadn’t known it.”